 Should I Buy a House Now or Wait?
 10 Questions to Ask Yourself

-To buy or wait to buy?
+Should I buy a house now or wait?
 That is the question on many homebuyers’ minds in this fluctuating market.
 But the answer isn’t as clear cut as “now” or “later.”
 As we’ll see, both the economy and local trends come into play, as well as your personal finances and job prospects.
 There’s a lot to consider, and the decision may seem overwhelming.

-By examining current market analyses and addressing expert opinion, we’ll help you think through the timing of your home purchase, both generally and personally, in the 2023 real estate landscape.
+By examining the current market and talking to experts, we’ll help you think through the timing of your home purchase in the 2025 real estate landscape, both generally and personally.

 Step one: Find an agent!